bxparks/AceTime/USER_GUIDE.md

 source is the DS3231 chip, syncing once every 1-10 minutes might be sufficient since talking to the RTC chip is relatively cheap.
 If the syncing time source is the `NtpTimeProvider`, the network connection is fairly expensive so maybe once every 1-12 hours might be advisable.

-The `SystemClock` provides 2 ways to perform these periodic maintenance actions.
-By default, the heartbeat happens every 5 seconds and the syncing happens every 3600 seconds.
-Those parameters are configurable in the constructors of the following classes.
+The `SystemClock` provides 2 ways to perform this syncing.

-**Method 1: Using SystemClockSyncLoop and SystemClockHeartbeatLoop**
+**Method 1: Using SystemClockSyncLoop**

-You can use the `SystemClockSyncLoop` and `SystemClockHeartbeatLoop` classes and insert them somewhere into the global `loop()` method, like this:
+You can use the `SystemClockSyncLoop` class and insert it somewhere into the global `loop()` method, like this:

 ```C++
 #include <AceTime.h>